Using the library

 The Library has created approximately 450 socially distanced spaces on all four levels of the Library for individual study.
-At present, these spaces are on a first come, first served basis.
-Levels 1 & 2 are now closed.
+At present, these spaces are on a first come, first served basis

 Some study spaces, including study rooms, are available for booking - capacities of rooms vary, so check the title if you are looking for space for a particular number of people.

 For information about additional study spaces around campus please see the central University webpage

 The University Library has barrier access controls.
 This means you need your ID card for both entry to and exit from the building and to borrow any material from the Library.